mozaik-association/mozaik/docs/index.md

 !!! info

-    Mozaik modules are based on Odoo 14.0
+    Mozaik modules are based on the version 14 of Odoo.

 ![logo acsone](img/logoacsone.png)